-It is the policy of the Archdiocese to prohibit discrimination, including harassment, on the basis of race, color, sex, national origin, religion, age, disability or handicap, or protected activity (i.e. opposition to prohibited discrimination or participation in the complaint process) in it education programs and activities.
+It is the policy of the Archdiocese to prohibit harassment, on the basis of race, color, sex, national origin, religion, age, disability or handicap, gender identity or expression, sexual orientation, or protected activity (i.e. opposition to prohibited discrimination or participation in the complaint process) in its education programs and activities.
 Each Catholic school shall adhere to this policy with respect to students.
 (Employees are similarly protected from harassment by a separate Archdiocesan policy.)
-A school is not required to adopt any rule , regulation, or policy that conflicts with its religious or moral teachings.
+A school is not required to adopt any rule, regulation, or policy that conflicts with its religious or moral teachings.